iTwin/bis-schemas/README.md

 This repository is the single-source-of-truth (SSOT) for all BIS schemas.

-List of current BIS Schemas in this repository as SSOT:

-- AecUnits
-- Building\ArchitecturalPhysicalSchema
-- Building\BuildingDataGroupBase
-- Building\BuildingPhysicalSchema
-- BuildingSpatial
-- ClassificationSystems
-- Construction
-- Core\Analytical
-- Core\Asset
-- Core\BisCore
-- Core\Functional
-- Core\Generic
-- Core\PhysicalMaterial
-- Earthwork
-- ECObjects
-- Egress
-- FederatedDocumentStore
-- Grids
-- QuantityTakeoffsAspects
-- PresentationRules
-- Profiles
-- DgnV8OpenRoadsDesigner
-- LinearReferencing
-- RoadRailAlignment
-- RoadRailPhysical
-- RealityModeling\DataCaptureSchema
-- RealityModeling\PointCloudSchema
-- RealityModeling\RasterSchema
-- RealityModeling\ScalableMeshSchema
-- RealityModeling\ThreeMxSchema
-- Simulation4DResults
-- SpatialComposition
-- Structural
-- Structural\PhysicalRebar
-- StructuralAnalysis
-- StructuralDesignConcrete

-Weekly merges of all other BIS schemas are done from their current location into this repository, preserving change history.
-A side affect is all BIS schemas that reside elsewhere are read-only in this repository.
-This is enforced by not approving any pull request (see [Contributing](#contributing)) that contains a change to one of these schemas.

 ## Directory Structure

 The repository is split up into two main parts; the tooling, used to process and validate the schemas, and the BIS Schemas.